nicolas-cusan/breakpoint-helper/README.md

 yarn add breakpoint-helper
 ```

-## Quick Usage
+## Usage

-Instantiate breakpoint-helper with your breakpoints and use the methods returned from the instance.
-(There are different ways to let breakpoint-helper know what breakpoints to use, [see below](#options-to-provide-breakpoints)).
+The breakpoint-helper exports a factory function to create a breakpoint-helper instance.
+The factory function expects to receive the breakpoints it should work.
+There are different ways to provide the breakpoints, the best choice depends on the specific project setup.

+> **NOTE:** All initialization options expect the breakpoints to be ordered from small to large.

+### Initialize with Javascript object

+The breakpoints can defined in an object where the object keys represent the breakpoint names and the values the screen widths.
+The values should be of type `string` and include a CSS unit, both `px` and `em` are supported.

 ```js
 import breakpointHelper from 'breakpoint-helper';